CLSherrod/clsherrod.github.io/_pages/about.md

 header:
  image: /assets/images/about-header.webp
 ---
+## Author & Guide to Living a Fulfilling Life

+### Practical Wisdom for a Life of Fulfillment
+Success isn’t just about business—it’s about creating a life that feels truly fulfilling.
+Christopher Sherrod, a retired entrepreneur and self-help author, shares practical wisdom on personal growth, intentional living, and sustainable success.
+With decades of real-world experience, he helps people design lives that align with their true purpose.

+> **“Success isn’t about working harder—it’s about aligning your life with what truly matters.”**

 ## My Entrepreneurial Journey: From Software to Business Ownership to Writer
 Hey there, I’m just a regular guy who’s been around the block in the business world.
 I’ve dabbled in everything from software to real estate, and even had my own marketing agency with teams scattered across the globe in places like the Philippines, Ireland, Panama, and India.
 Been cruising the internet since my college days back in ‘88, and yeah, I jumped on the WordPress train way back when it was still in beta but tend to do generated static websites now.